Are You Defensive? How We Protect Ourselves From Ourselves

 Most of us have been accused of “being defensive” at one time or another.
 Defending yourself is a natural process which can happen automatically.

-However our psychological defenses, the Defense Mechanisms, serve to protect us from ourselves.
+However our psychological defenses, the Defense Mechanisms, mostly serve to protect us from ourselves.

 Seems like a strange idea, doesn’t it?
 Why would we need protection from ourselves?